Wildlife of the Falkland Islands: Flora

 Heath is found commonly inland, made up of either grass or shrubs.
-The most common grass species is whitegrass (Cortaderia pilosa), and this grass heath covers the majority of the main islands.
+The most common grass species is whitegrass (Cortaderia pilosa) which covers the majority of the main islands.
 These grasses support other flowering plants, along with insects and birds.
-The shrub heath is composed mostly of low-growing shrubs such as diddle-dee, and also hosts many other plant species along with invertebrates and small birds.
+The shrub heath is composed mostly of low-growing shrubs such as diddle-dee (Empetrum rubrum), and also hosts many other plant species along with invertebrates and small birds.
 In the feldmark environments formed on exposed ridges and higher areas, cushion plants such as balsam bog (Bolax gummifera).
 Species of fern can also grow in such areas.
-In the most extreme areas, only lichen and specialised plants such as snakeplants can grow.
-More than 400 species of lichens and lichen-dwelling fungi in 161 genera have been recorded from the island.
-Teaberry grows in marshy areas.
+In the most extreme areas, only lichen and specialised plants such as snakeplants (Nassauvia serpens) can grow.} More than 400 species of lichens and lichen-dwelling fungi in 161 genera have been recorded from the island.
+Teaberry (Myrteola nummularia) grows in marshy areas.

 The pale maiden (Olsynium filifolium) is the Falkland Island's proposed national flower.